core-wg/oscore/draft-ietf-core-object-security.md

 # The Security Context {#context}

 OSCOAP uses COSE with an Authenticated Encryption with Additional Data (AEAD) algorithm between a CoAP client and a CoAP server.
-An implementation supporting this specification MAY only implement the client part or MAY only the server part.
+An implementation supporting this specification MAY only implement the client part or MAY only implement the server part.

-The specification requires that client and server establish a security context to apply to the COSE objects protecting the CoAP messages.
+This specification requires that client and server establish a security context to apply to the COSE objects protecting the CoAP messages.
 In this section we define the security context, and also specify how to derive the initial security contexts in client and server based on common shared secret and a key derivation function (KDF).

 ## Security Context Definition {#context-definition}